stierma1/lively-config/README.md

 ### LivelyConfig Methods

 #### getNames()
-Returns an Array of all the key names in the config files
+Returns an Array of all the key names in LivelyConfig

 #### getNamedValue(String name)
 Returns the value of the given key name.
 If no value is found null will be returned